 Anomaly policies use audit logs and network flow logs to help you identify unusual network and user activity for all users, and is especially critical for privileged users and assumed roles where detecting unusual activity may indicate the first steps in a potential misuse or account compromise.
-These policies rely on third-party feed to resolve IP addresses to geo-locations and perform user entity behavior analysis (UEBA).
+These policies rely on third-party feeds to resolve IP addresses to geo-locations and perform user entity behavior analysis (UEBA).
 Before the service can detect unusual activity for your enterprise, you must Define Prisma Cloud Enterprise Settings to specify a training threshold and set the baseline for what are normal trends in your network.
 To set this baseline, Prisma Cloud gathers information about the user or identities used to access the monitored cloud accounts, the devices used for access, the IP addresses and locations they come from, the cloud services they use an the frequency, the hours within which they access these applications, and the activities they perform within the cloud services.

 Prisma Cloud includes four types of anomaly policies that are predefined and marked as Default policies:

 Account hijacking attempts—Detect potential account hijacking attempts discovered by identifying unusual login activities.
 These can happen if there are concurrent login attempts made in short duration from two different geographic locations, which is

 impossible time travel, or login from a previously unknown browser, operating system, or location.